astreum/whitepaper/README.md

 Storage Nodes store the distributed index of the object hashes and their storage provider's id.

-The storage provider is paid by providing a proof of storage every 5 minutes.
+The storage provider is paid by providing proofs of storage.

 An indexer earns a commission for indexing the underlying data and forwarding storage proofs to validators.

 ### Reactor

-Reactor is a protocol for distributed confidential computation.
+Reactor is a protocol for distributed computation.

-Confidential computing enabling users to use private data, preserving privacy and use proprietary software, protecting intellectual property.
+Applications can be confidential enabling users to use private data, preserving privacy and use proprietary software, protecting intellectual property.

-## Applications

-### Global Payments

-### Decentralized Applications

-### User Powered Applications

-### Content Addressing

-### Serverless
+The compute cost is derived from the current supply and demand.

 ## References